Pat Miller has been training dogs for more than 40 years.

 A “cross-over” trainer, Pat started her long dog-training career using “old-fashioned” methods that relied on the use of force-based tools and methods – jerks on the choke chain, harsh verbal corrections – and successfully earned numerous obedience titles with a variety of dogs, including a Rough Collie, a Bull Terrier, an Australian Kelpie, a Pomeranian, and Josie, her wonderful Terrier mix.
 It was Josie who convinced her to cross over to force-free methods, and she is now fully committed to science-based, positive reinforcement training.

 Pat shares her Fairplay home with husband Paul, and their two dogs (Sunny and Kaizen); three cats (Viva, Blue and Monkey); four horses (Rafiki, Levi, Mikey and Olivia); four chickens (Snap, Crackle, Pop and Kellogg); and one pot-bellied pig (Dexter).
 They also operate Peaceable Pastures, a horse-friendly boarding facility.

 Professional Memberships and Affiliations:

 Association of Pet Dog Trainers (AU)

-Association of Pet Dog Trainers (US)
+Association of Professional Dog Trainers